compendio/goldbug-manual/README.md

 URL filters - so-called distillers - can filter incoming, outgoing and imported data with a blacklist or whitelist.
 For example, the user can define that only URLs from the domain www.wikipedia.org are allowed or that uploads to URLs to friends only take place from the domain of his university.
 Also, the user can specify that he does not want to receive URLs of a particular country domain.

-In case the user does not want to receive URLs, he just sets the distiller filter to "http: //" with the value "Deny" for the downloads.
-URLs will not be accepted.
+In case the user does not want to receive URLs, he just sets the distiller filter to "http: //" with the value "Deny" for the downloads, then these URLs will not be accepted.

 Very important: in order for the filter to be active, the filter should be set to "Active" at the top of the check box.

 ### 12.3 URL-Community

 So that the user can happily exchange URLs and his database grows for web search, he can either manually paste the URL key into the tab "URL Filter" in the participant table; Or, the second option is to send its URL key to a community.

-If the user's friend is also online, and the user uses the "EPKS" tool - Echo Public Key Share - to send his URL key to the "Spot-On URL Community" community defined there, his friend receives the URL key of the User automatically transferred online.
+If the user's friend is also online, and the user uses the "EPKS" tool - Echo Public Key Share - to send his URL key to the "Spot-On URL Community" defined there, his friend receives the URL key of the User automatically transferred online.

 This transfer is encrypted using the echo protocol and uses the name of the URL community as symmetric encryption.
-It is similar to a group chat room (e'IRC / Buzz function) where the URL keys are then sent out and automatically integrated.
-How EPC works is described in more detail below.
+It is similar to a group chat room (e'IRC/Buzz function) where the URL keys are then sent out and automatically integrated.
+How EPKS works is described in more detail below.

 ### 12.4 Pandamonium Webcrawler

-Another import option is to use the Cawler "Pandamonium".
+Another import option for URLs is to use the Cawler "Pandamonium".

 The release of GoldBug Version 2.8 (Christmas-Release 2015) is named "Pandamonium Webcrawler Release" and refers to the web crawler named Pandamonium, which has been added as a tool to the URL database feature.

 The web crawler scans a domain for all linked URLs and can then index new URLs on the discovered websites and add them to the crawl or index.
-Pandamonium works as well as the import from the Dooble Web Browser via an intermediate Shared.db.
+Pandamonium works (as well as the import from the Dooble Web Browser) via an intermediate Shared.db.
 The web crawler Pandamonium is also open source and can be downloaded from this URL:

 https://github.com/textbrowser/pandamonium